 Cheakamus Community Forest

-Situated on more than 30,000 hectares surrounding Whistler, the Cheakamus Community Forest was established in April of 2009, when the Lil’wat and Squamish First Nations and the Resort Municipality of Whistler (RMOW) jointly signed a 25-year tenure with the provincial Ministry of Forests and Range.
-Together, these three equal partners oversee the management and operation of the forest under the auspices of the Cheakamus Community Forest Society, an independent not-for-profit organization.
+It was established in April 2009 when the Lil’wat and Squamish First Nations and the Resort Municipality of Whistler (RMOW) jointly signed a 25-year tenure with the B.C.
+Ministry of Forests and Range.
+These three equal partners oversee the management and operation of the forest under the auspices of the Cheakamus Community Forest Society, an independent not-for-profit organization.

-The CCF Society reaches out to the community through open houses, newspaper articles, workshops, presentations, and site tours with local organizations such as the Association of Whistler Area Residents for the Environment (AWARE), WORCA, and an extensive stakeholders’ email list.
+The Cheakamus Community Forest Society reaches out through open houses, newspaper articles, workshops, presentations, and site tours with local organizations such as the Association of Whistler Area Residents for the Environment (AWARE), WORCA, and an extensive stakeholders email list.

 Open houses are held in the spring and fall of each year to review proposed harvesting plans and work conducted in the previous season.
-As a community forest, it will be most successful when the public continues to share its priorities and concerns with the CCF.
+As a community forest, it will be most successful when the public continues to share its priorities and concerns.